 JAGUAR is more than well connected to the current and historical online space weather data ("SPACE WX").
+The main space weather display is CONDX, which is the fifth JAGUAR main display.
+This CONDX display has two modes: LIVE MAP and history GRAPHS.

-The solar data can be found in:
+In addition, the solar data can be found in:

-On the CONDX screen you will see how the Kyoto DST (light green), Solar wind (blue) and Proton flux (gray) indices have developed over the days.
+On the GRAPHS display you will see how the Kyoto DST (light green), Solar wind (blue) and Proton flux (gray) indices have developed over the days.
 Also, if you are using a PC which recorded the playback files, you will see the JIX (J-index) CURVE (red).
 The JIX CURVE shown here depends on the current frequency-stepping you have enabled (MW10 or MW9).
 See the JIX help for details.

 One rule of thumb which can be deduced from these indices is this: whenever the Kyoto DST index plummets (goes to negative values, especially below -10), the global & polar A indices rocket, and, as a consequence, the conditions (trans-oceanic conditions in particular over the poles) will deteriorate.